 - Yasmin (3 mg drospirenone, 30 mcg ethinyl estradiol)

 - Yaz (3 mg drospirenone, 20 mcg ethinyl estradiol)

 - Zarah (3 mg drospirenone, 30 mcg ethinyl estradiol)

-As before, it is important to note that a doctor may prescribe some brands interchangeably when they contain the same dosages, such as with Loryna and Yaz.
+As with other combination pills, a doctor may prescribe some brands interchangeably when they contain the same hormones in the same dosages, such as Loryna and Yaz.

-Doctors consider pills containing levonorgestrel and ethinyl estradiol as first-line, and they are effective as long as a person takes them correctly.
+Doctors consider pills containing levonorgestrel and ethinyl estradiol to be

 Pills that contain levonorgestrel include: